-Geraldine O'Neill BSc (Hons1), PhD Professor Geraldine O'Neill is Acting Head of the Children's Cancer Research Unit at Kids Research, The Children's Hospital at Westmead and Academic Leader, Basic Research, University of Sydney Faculty of Medicine and Health (Western Precinct).
-In addition, she coordinates innovative new Cancer units of study at Westmead within the School of Medical Sciences, University of Sydney.
+Geraldine O'Neill BSc (Hons1), PhD Geraldine O'Neill is Head of the Children's Cancer Research Unit at Kids Research, The Children's Hospital at Westmead and Conjoint Professor of Cancer Cell Biology, University of Sydney Faculty of Medicine and Health.
 Geraldine has a long-standing interest in the role of the tumour microenvironment in cancer progression and response to therapy, with a particular focus on the development of improved preclinical models for brain cancer.
-She completed her PhD at the Kolling Institute of Medical Research, University of Sydney and then undertook post-doctoral studies at Fox Chase Cancer Centre in Philadelphia, USA, returning to Australia with award of an NHMRC Howard Florey Post-doctoral Fellowship and then NSW Cancer Council Career Development Fellowship.
+She completed her PhD at the Kolling Institute of Medical Research, University of Sydney and then undertook postdoctoral studies at Fox Chase Cancer Centre in Philadelphia, USA, returning to Australia with award of an NHMRC Howard Florey Postdoctoral Fellowship and then NSW Cancer Council Career Development Fellowship.
 She is Deputy Director of the Kids Cancer Alliance Translational Cancer Research Centre and member of Scientific Advisory Committees of the Clinical Oncology Group - Neuro-oncology (COGNO) and the Queensland Children's Hospital Foundation.
 Geraldine Chaired the Children's Medical Research Institute/Children's Hospital at Westmead Institutional Biosafety Committee from 2014-2020.